istio/istio.io/content/en/docs/ops/diagnostic-tools/istioctl-analyze/index.md

 $ ./istioctl x analyze *.yaml
 {{< /text >}}

-Analyze all yaml files in the current folder:
+Simulate applying the files in the current folder to the current cluster:

 {{< text bash >}}
-$ ./istioctl x analyze *.yaml
+$ ./istioctl x analyze -k *.yaml
 {{< /text >}}

 You can run `./istioctl x analyze --help` to see the full set of options.